 It’s not often that you hear people say that a sub 400 cc road bike’s 0-60 mph time was hindered a little by wheelies but if you are really committed and chasing the very best 0-60 mph times this little bike will lift in first.

 Still, the KTM 390 Duke managed a 0-60 mph time of 4.19 seconds which required an aggressive clutch dump at around 7000 rpm.
 0-100 km/h is managed in 4.34 seconds.

 Unlike the Ninja 400 the 390 Duke required third gear and an extra gear change to hit 60 mph so loses some important time as a result.

 Typically, though if slipping the clutch more to effectively launch you’d be getting very high 4s or mid 5s for the 0-60 mph sprint but better times are possible with an aggressive clutch dump but this is not a consistent way to launch and you are going to wheelie more often than not and ruin your ET.

 If your aggressive clutch dump goes well for the very best 0-60 mph times you need to take first gear just before rpm limiter and then when in 2nd you have to change to 3rd gear between 9500 / 10,000 rpm otherwise, you’ll lose time.

-Being a naked motorcycle with only 42 horsepower at the wheels means that top speed will not be class leading especially against its fared rivals of a similar power.
+Being a naked motorcycle with only 42 horsepower at the wheels means that top speed will not be class-leading, especially against its fared rivals of similar power.
 We managed 106.3 mph but these have seen 110 mph plus.
 It very much depends on your size and weight and the conditions on the day.

-For all round fun and performance the Duke 390 is really up there and offers better acceleration than the Ninja 300 and YZF-R3 It may not be the outright fastest but point to point the engine is very effective for its size and is right up there with the best in class.
+For all-around fun and performance, the Duke 390 is really up there and offers better acceleration than the Ninja 300 and YZF-R3 It may not be the outright fastest but point to point the engine is very effective for its size and is right up there with the best in class.